 Another marketing strategy to reach the Hispanic market is geolocation.
-Geolocation essentially means that that marketers use the built in GPS of your device to track the location.
+Geolocation essentially means that marketers use the built-in GPS of your device to track the location.
 Marketers use this with the use of phone apps that the consumer has to agree and approve.

 Used for marketing purposes it can lead to a having a leg up in your competition because having your promotions pop up in their phone’s screen can be of substantial benefit to the marketers.

 Furthermore, give that Latinos are very mobile friendly and to search online prior to sales and promotions, they may see this as a convenience much like their phones that marketers already send out pre-sale specials directly targeted at them.

 This is also a good way to place bilingual ads in mobile advertising.
 Marketers also use this strategy to reach customers within the store which is also a habit that Latinos have as well, they search online in store to see where the sales are.
 For this reason, marketers are taking note and although the following example is in news media the idea is the same they target their audience and cater directly through ads.

-No news by now that through geolocation, videos, and use of extensive social media , particularly Facebook, which happens to be the Latino social network of choice, and heavy internet use, Hispanics share, comment, buy, recommend products to their friends and family therefore being primary source maintaining and keeping in touch with Hispanic millennials.
+No news by now that through geolocation, videos, and use of extensive social media , particularly Facebook, and heavy internet use, Hispanics share, comment, buy, recommend products to their friends and family therefore being primary source maintaining and keeping in touch with the Hispanic millennial.

 Per Pew Hispanic Research, they are highly influenced by online ads to visit a store and purchase.
 Although they do fewer trips to the store, they are more likely to shop more on each trip.
 We have already note their preference bilingual advertising and information, so they still prefer their content in Spanish, particularly web content and read English only sites if they have no other choice.
 (This is true primarily in the 1st generation Hispanics that still are more Spanish dominant)